dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 ### Scope

 Dart's static extension methods are *scoped*.
 They only apply to code where the extension itself is *in scope*.
 Being in scope means that the extension is declared or imported into a scope which is a parent scope of the current lexical scope.

-The extension is not in scope if the extension declaration's library is not imported, if the library is imported and the extension is hidden, or the library is only imported with a prefix.
+You can *avoid* making the extension in-scope for a library by either not importing any library exporting the extension, importing such a library and hiding the extension using `hide` or `show`, or importing such a library only with a prefix.

 An extension *is* in scope if the name is *shadowed* by another declaration (a class or local variable with the same name shadowing a top-level or imported declaration, a top-level declaration shadowing an imported extension, or a non-platform import shadowing a platform import).